 .
 In that case, you will need to explicitly assign permissions for the pipeline override directory.

-To determine whether a pipeline override is set up and to configure permissions if it is:
+To determine whether a pipeline override is set up, and to configure permissions if so, follow these steps:

 - Navigate to the folder in question.